Moataz84/attendance-facial-recognition/README.md

 ## Description

-This project is intended to be used as
+This project is intended to be used for tracking attendance for a classroom using facial recognition that updates student faces over time.

 # Technologies